New York State Boating Certification

 Jed Dietrich, Esq. and His Team of Lawyers and Paralegals at the Dietrich Law Firm P.C.
 Want to Help Boaters Stay Safe on the Waterways of Western New York and Throughout New York State.

-New York State certification requirements to operate all watercrafts will change in January of 2020.
-The laws surrounding operation of a boat or personal watercraft (PWC) can be complicated and difficult to understand, in-part because they have changed greatly in the past two decades.
-At the Dietrich Law Firm P.C., our team of Buffalo, New York boating accident injury attorneys want you to better understand these rules to keep you, your loved ones and all others enjoying a day on the water safe.
+New York State certification requirements necessary to operate all watercrafts will change in January of 2020.
+The laws surrounding the operation of a boat or personal watercraft (PWC) can be complicated and difficult to understand, partially because they have changed greatly in the past two decades.
+At the Dietrich Law Firm P.C. our team of Buffalo, New York boating accident injury attorneys want you to better understand these rules in order to to keep you, your loved ones and all others enjoying a day on the water safe.